151,600 people die every single day. That is approximately one person every half second.

 Making Sure You Are Signing up for Burial Insurance with No Waiting Period

-Insurance companies that sell different types of final expense policy are not all the same.
+Insurance companies that sell different types of final expense policies are not all the same.
 If you want to sign up for burial insurance with no waiting period, make sure you are going through someone you can trust.

 Talk to friends and family about their experiences for some navigation.
 Also, do not hesitate to talk to an insurance broker or other people in the field.
 They will get you quotes to help you have a better idea of what things cost and what you should look out for when purchasing a policy.

-Like for example: all burial insurance policies with no waiting periods will ask you for your health history.
+Like for example all burial insurance policies with no waiting periods will ask you for your health history.
 This intake of your history will be similar to the one you did for your life insurance policy.